matthewleach/enki-web/web/best-practices/doctype-always-first.md

 ---
 ## Content

-In every HTML web page, the very first thing line of code should always be the `<!DOCTYPE html>` declaration.
+In every HTML web page, the very first line of code should always be the `<!DOCTYPE html>` declaration.

 This is because the `<!DOCTYPE html>` declaration is used to tell the browser what type of HTML document it is rendering.